cyrex562/imgui-rs/README.md

  - 2016/05/02 (1.49) - renamed SetNextTreeNodeOpened() to SetNextTreeNodeOpen(), no redirection.
  - 2016/05/01 (1.49) - obsoleted old signature of CollapsingHeader(const char* label, const char* str_id = NULL, bool display_frame = true, bool default_open = false) as extra parameters were badly designed and rarely used.
 You can replace the "default_open = true" flag in new API with CollapsingHeader(label, ImGuiTreeNodeFlags_DefaultOpen).
  - 2016/04/26 (1.49) - changed ImDrawList::push_clip_rect(Vector4D rect) to ImDrawList::push_clip_rect(Imvec2 min,Vector2D max,bool intersect_with_current_clip_rect=false).
 Note that higher-level ImGui::push_clip_rect() is preferable because it will clip at logic/widget level, whereas ImDrawList::push_clip_rect() only affect your renderer.
  - 2016/04/03 (1.48) - removed style.WindowFillAlphaDefault setting which was redundant.
-Bake default BG alpha inside style.Colors[ImGuiCol_WindowBg] and all other Bg color values. (ref GitHub issue #337).
+Bake default BG alpha inside style.colors[ImGuiCol_WindowBg] and all other Bg color values. (ref GitHub issue #337).
  - 2016/04/03 (1.48) - renamed ImGuiCol_TooltipBg to ImGuiCol_PopupBg, used by popups/menus and tooltips. popups/menus were previously using ImGuiCol_WindowBg. (ref github issue #337)
  - 2016/03/21 (1.48) - renamed GetWindowFont() to GetFont(), GetWindowFontSize() to GetFontSize().
 Kept inline redirection function (will obsolete).
  - 2016/03/02 (1.48) - InputText() completion/history/always callbacks: if you modify the text buffer manually (without using DeleteChars()/InsertChars() helper) you need to maintain the BufTextLen field. added an assert.